-The entire insertion procedure lasted approximately two hours using one core from a computer machine with an i5 processor.
-A total of 821 species were inserted,
+The entire insertion procedure lasted approximately three hours using one core from a computer machine with an i5 processor.
+A total of 11,569 species were inserted, 6418 species was already present in the backbone phylogeny and 181 was not inserted at all, resulting in a phylogenetic tree containing 14,705 species (Figure 2).